I took a show idea to WFYI’s PBS station, and eventually got them to let me put together a couple of episodes.

 This show was the first of the two.
 I gathered 1953 Mr. Basketball Hallie Bryant, 1955 state champion team member Bill Hampton, and student manager Cliff Robinson to talk of their experiences with the legendary Attucks program in the Fifties.

-It was a battle to put it together, from establishing and coordinated all the steps necessary to take it from concept to finished product.
 The “rough draft” nature of it shows in some ways, but I was pleased with it overall.

 Tagged with: Bill Hampton, Crispus Attucks basketball, Hallie Bryant